CCCPSpy/LolConvert/README.md

 Convert League of Legends replay files from webm format to MP4.
 This will put a copy of the MP4 into the "output" filder and then upload it to Azure blob storage.
 This will also work for any file that ffmpeg could conver to MP4.

 ### Requirements:
-- ffmpeg.exe in the same director.
+- ffmpeg.exe in the same directory.
 - Create a .env file with your Azure Stroage account secrets.
 - Have an Azure Storage account with a blob container created.
 - If you would like to share the links the blob container will need to be set to public.